Time travel claims and urban legends: Charlotte Anne Moberly and Eleanor Jourdain

 The Petit Trianon in 2005, where the incident purportedly took place.

 In 1911, Charlotte Anne Moberly (1846–1937) and Eleanor Jourdain (1863–1924) published a book entitled An Adventure, under the names of "Elizabeth Morison" and "Frances Lamont".
-They described a visit to the Petit Trianon, a small château in the grounds of the Palace of Versailles, where they claimed they saw ghosts including Marie Antoinette and others.
-Their story caused a sensation and was subject to much ridicule.
+They described a visit to the Petit Trianon, a small château in the grounds of the Palace of Versailles, where they claimed they saw ghosts, including that of Marie Antoinette and others.
+Their story caused a sensation but was not taken seriously.

 "Chaplin's Time Traveller"

 In October 2010, Northern Irish filmmaker George Clarke uploaded a video clip entitled "Chaplin's Time Traveller" to YouTube.
 The clip analyzes bonus material in a DVD of the Charlie Chaplin film The Circus.
 Included in the DVD is footage from the film's Los Angeles premiere at Grauman's Chinese Theatre in 1928.
 At one point, a woman is seen walking by, holding up an object to her ear.
-Clarke said that, on closer examination, she was talking into a thin, black device that had appeared to be a "phone".
+Clarke said that, on closer examination, she was talking into a thin, black device that appeared to be a cellphone.
 Clarke concluded that the woman was possibly a time traveller.
 The clip received millions of hits and was the subject of televised news stories.

 Nicholas Jackson, associate editor for The Atlantic, says the most likely answer is that she was using a portable hearing aid, a technology that was just being developed at the time.
 Philip Skroska, an archivist at the Bernard Becker Medical Library of Washington University School of Medicine, thought that the woman might have been holding a rectangular ear trumpet.
 New York Daily News writer Michael Sheridan said the device was probably an early hearing aid, perhaps an Acousticon manufactured by Miller Reese Hutchison.